 - The expanding supply of medical equipment by Global Care Africa to multiple countries across the African Continent.

-Global Care has a heart of kindness and generosity, and a intrinsic focus on mates helping mates.
-This is the week-in, week-out faithful work of this organisation and our incredible volunteers.
+Global Care has a heart of kindness and generosity, and an intrinsic focus on mates helping mates.
+This is the week-in, week-out faithful work of our organisation and our incredible volunteers.